SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_integration_final_assessment.md

 3. **Technology Leadership**
    - Pioneer best practices for model integration
    - Contribute to open-source community standards
-   - Establish ChemML as the platform of choice
+   - Establish QeMLflow as the platform of choice

 ## Success Metrics and KPIs